 NeuroTherapeutics Research Institute (NTRI)

-NTRI, the NeuroTherapeutics Research Institute, is an interdisciplinary research consortium whose principal objective is the development of targeted treatments for neurogenetic disorders, based on their underlying molecular causes.
-The research paradigm for NTRI is the neurodegenerative disorder fragile X-associated tremor/ataxia syndrome (FXTAS), which causes balance, tremor and memory problems in some older adult carriers of premutation CGG-repeat expansions (55-200 repeats) in the fragile X (FMR1) gene.
+NTRI, the NeuroTherapeutics Research Institute, was an interdisciplinary research consortium whose principal objective was the development of targeted treatments for neurogenetic disorders based on their underlying molecular causes.
+The research paradigm for NTRI was the neurodegenerative disorder fragile X-associated tremor/ataxia syndrome (FXTAS), which causes balance, tremor and memory problems in some older adult carriers of premutation CGG-repeat expansions (55-200 repeats) in the fragile X (FMR1) gene.
 Larger (full mutation) expansions in the same gene cause fragile X syndrome, the leading heritable form of cognitive impairment and the leading known genetic form of autism.
 However, FXTAS and fragile X syndrome arise through entirely separate molecular mechanisms: RNA toxicity giving rise to FXTAS and gene silencing resulting in fragile X syndrome.

 The power of FXTAS as a model for neurodegeneration is that the gene causing the disorder is known; thus, many of the features that FXTAS has in common with other late-onset neurodegenerative disorders (e.g., Alzheimer's and Parkinson's diseases) can be addressed using well-defined cellular and animal models.
 Such models have lead to the transformative discovery that the molecular events leading to FXTAS actually appear in early development, providing a possible explanation for the cognitive and behavioral problems affecting some children who are premutation carriers.
 Such observations have major practical implications for treatment.